ikwattro/hume-api-example-python/README.md

 # Hume API example with Python

-Simple example creating workflows with the Hume Rest API
+Simple example creating a schema and workflows with the Hume Rest API

 ## Requirements